Health, Safety & Environmental Policy

-- To identify through audits, internal and external potential hazards, and to strive to eliminate these.
+- To identify potential hazards through internal and external audits, and to strive to eliminate them.

-- To identify and emphasize the need for Health and Safety training and to provide such training when and as required, using qualified trainers.
+- To identify and emphasize the need for health and safety training, and to provide such training when required using qualified trainers.

-- To ensure that all Staff are competent and have the capacity to carry out their assigned tasks, and to ensure that the systems of work are in place to assist in these tasks.
+- To ensure that all staff are competent and have the capacity to carry out their assigned tasks, and to also ensurethat adequate systems of work are in place to assist in these tasks.

-- To institute consultation with employees and safety representatives to promote co-operation in safety matters and to meet its obligations under current Health and Safety Legislation.
+- To consult with employees and safety representatives to promote co-operation in safety matters and to meet our obligations under current health and safety legislation.

-- To ensure that all plant and equipment is subject to regular inspection and is kept in a safe condition consistent with its normal working environment.
+- To ensure that all plants and equipment are subject to regular inspection and are kept in a safe condition, consistent with their normal working environment.

-- That each employee is aware of their obligations for their own personal safety and that of others.
+- To ensure each employee is aware of their obligations regarding their personal safety, and the safety of others.

-- That the Company will conduct its undertakings in such a way as to ensure, so far as is reasonably practicable, a safe working environment for persons not directly employed by the company while working on the premises.
+- The company will conduct its business in a way that ensures, so far as is reasonably practicable, a safe working environment for persons not directly employed by the company while working on its premises.

-The Company's safety objectives are to eliminate all potential injuries, road accidents and to sustain a Health and Safety culture throughout the company that is to the highest standard.
+- The company's safety objectives strive to eliminate all potential injuries and road accidents, and to sustain a health and safety culture of the highest standard throughout the company.